marchenkoekaterina199-source/PSCs-passport-radar-charts/README.md

 ## 5. Academic Citation & License
 This project is open-source software licensed under the **MIT License**.

-If you use this visualization suite or the normalization methodology in your research, please include the corresponding code availability DOI citation within your manuscript's *Data Availability Statement*:
+If you use this visualization suite or the normalization methodology in your research, please include the corresponding code availability DOI citation within your manuscript's

-**Data Availability Statement Profile:**
-> The complete operational Python source code engineered for automated dataset normalization and multi-parameter discrete time-step radar plot visualization is publicly available on GitHub at `https://github.com[your-username]/[your-repo-name]` and is permanently archived under Digital Object Identifier (DOI) `https://doi.org.[XXXXXXX]`.